 Ben is also passionate about educating the next generation of British accordionists and has a busy private teaching practice encompassing students of all ages and abilities.
 He currently holds accordion teaching posts at Salisbury Cathedral School and the Purcell School.

 Following his time at the Academy, Ben completed a Masters in Choral Studies at the University of Cambridge, studying conducting with Stephen Layton and Graham Ross, while holding places in King’s Voices and Magdalene College Chapel Choir.
 Alongside his accordion work, he is a freelance choral conductor, working with a range of choirs.
-He is the founding conductor of Clare Hall Choir, Musical Director of Farnham & Bourne Choral Society, and also work with choirs at the John Lewis Partnership, Finchley Children’s Music Group and Taplow Choirs.
+He is the founding conductor of Clare Hall Choir, Musical Director of Farnham & Bourne Choral Society, and also works with choirs at the John Lewis Partnership, Finchley Children’s Music Group and Taplow Choirs.

 Described as creating a ‘poignant and distinctive sound world’ by Fiona Maddocks for The Observer, accordionist Bartosz Glowacki certainly shows the qualities of a rising star.
 Winner of numerous competitions, he was named Polish Young Musician of the Year in 2009 and represented his country the following year at the Eurovision Young Musicians.
 In 2011, he was offered a place under the tutelage of Owen Murray at the Royal Academy of Music, where he graduated with honours in 2016.